seatable/seatable-admin-docs/docs/configuration/roles-and-permissions.md

 The default value for all permissions is True.
 This means that if a permission is not specifically set, the role grants the permission.

-## Quotas
+## User Quotas

-The following quotas are supported in roles:
+The following quotas are supported in user roles:

 | Quota                          | Added in version | Description                                                                                                                                                      | Additional information                                                                                                                        |
 | ------------------------------ | ---------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |